 The rural Alentejo region - Portugal's cork and wine country

 The Alentejo is the region south of Lisbon.
 It is known for having really beautiful flat natural areas adorned with cork trees, vineyards and a rich bird life.
 For example, you can not drive for many minutes without seeing a stork sitting in a tree by a large stork nest.

 I would recommend that you rent a car in Lisbon and drive around the Alentejo.
 That way you can experience the small local villages, the beautiful landscapes and the beaches in the west.

-On your road trip, do not deceive yourself to eat at the most local places you can find, as the gastronomy from Alentejo is recognized throughout Portugal as the very best.
+On your road trip do not deceive yourself to eat in the most local places you can find, as the gastronomy of Alentejo is recognized throughout Portugal as the very best.

 In recent years, many foreigners have also settled in the Alentejo region.
 They have opened up many types of alternatives retreats and yoga places.
 If you're into that sort of thing, it's definitely worth seeking out, because there are plenty of them.

 Every other year, a large alternative festival run by volunteers called the 'Boom Festival' is also held.
 Here goes electronic music, yoga and psychedelia up in a higher unit.